phac-nml/irida/doc/administrator/galaxy/index.md

 	stdbuf -o 0 sh run.sh 2>&1 | tee run.sh.log # Builds Galaxy

 This will attempt to build the Galaxy database and start up Galaxy on http://127.0.0.1:8080.
 Note: `run.sh` builds and starts Galaxy, `tee` keeps a copy of the output, and `stdbuf` changes to no buffering to deal with pauses in output when running `tee`.
+If `stdbuf` is not installed on your system you can just run `sh run.sh 2>&1 > run.sh.log` and `tail -f run.sh.log`.

 When complete you should see something similar to: